List of birds of Gibraltar: Waxbills and allies

 The estrildid finches are small passerine birds of the Old World tropics and Australasia.
 They are gregarious and often colonial seed eaters with short thick but pointed bills.
 They are all similar in structure and habits, but have a wide variation in plumage colour and pattern.
+They are popular as cagebirds and several have established feral populations away from their native ranges.